Ageing of Australia: Changing health profiles

 As a person increases in age it is of higher chance that they have a health condition.
-With the increasing aging Australian population subsequently, it is expected that there will be an increase in chronic diseases such as dementia, arthritis and cancer; these being the most common in elderly people, affecting 49% of the Australian elderly.
+With the increasing ageing Australian population subsequently, it is expected that there will be an increase in chronic diseases such as dementia, arthritis and cancer; these being the most common in elderly people, affecting 49% of the Australian elderly.
 As the number of citizens with such diseases increase, it is becoming a rising challenge for the Australian health care system to cater and manage this appropriately.
 Dementia is particularly prevalent in the elderly population.
 In 2014, there were 332,000 Australians who had dementia and of this, 93% were of an elderly age (65 or above).
 This is number is projected to increase to approximately 900,000 by 2050.

 With this rise in chronic diseases as a result of the growing elderly population, health care services are in high demand.
 In 2012, 98% of Australia's elderly population visited a health expert and 57% of those aged 65 and above visited a specialist, which is 29% greater than those aged below 65.
 Furthermore, there has also been a rise in the proportion of the population required aged care residential services.
 In fact, between 2003 and 2013, the number of the elderly population living in aged care residences increased by 20%.
 Due to this increased demand for support and health services, challenges are presented towards this industry.
 While the Australian health sector is sizable, with the increasing elderly population it is predicted that there will be shortages in workers who possess the appropriate skills to cater for the elderly's health care needs.